 This written agreement, including Appendix VI(C) referenced herein, contains all the terms and conditions agreed upon by the parties.
-In the event that the terms of this agreement conflict with the 2007-2011 Collective Bargaining Agreement between the State and the Public Employees Federation, the terms of the 2007-2011 Collective Bargaining Agreement shall prevail.
-I accept the severance benefits as described in Appendix VI(C) to the 2007-2011 Collective Bargaining Agreement between the Public Employees Federation and the State of New York.
+In the event that the terms of this agreement conflict with the 2011-2015 Collective Bargaining Agreement between the State and the Public Employees Federation, the terms of the 2011-2015 Collective Bargaining Agreement shall prevail.
+I accept the severance benefits as described in Appendix VI(C) to the 2011-2015 Collective Bargaining Agreement between the Public Employees Federation and the State of New York.

 Please print:

 Employee's Name

 Employee's Social Security No.

 Employee's Agency

 Employee's Civil Service Title

 Signed

 Date

-Sworn to before me thisday of , 20
+Sworn to before me this day of , 20

+auy 01 , 20

 Notary Public